celery/celery/docs/userguide/routing.rst

     :keyword passive: Passive means the exchange won't be created, but you can use this to check if the exchange already exists.

     :keyword durable: Durable exchanges are persistent.
-That is - they survive a broker restart.
+I.e. they survive a broker restart.

     :keyword auto_delete: This means the queue will be deleted by the broker